testmailtt/webhook.site/docs/webhookscript/functions/date.md

 ### Supported date formats

 WebhookScript supports a variety of date formats, and functions taking a date will attempt to guess the format of the input string in order to parse the date into a ISO-8601 format.
-It's therefore always recommended to use the ISO-8601 format if possible, for example `2020-05-27T04:00:00.000000Z`.
+If possible, it's recommended to use the ISO-8601 format, for example `2020-05-27T04:00:00.000000Z`.

 #### Supported special format examples